Governors Council on Climate Change

 On September 3, 2019, Governor Ned Lamont issued Executive Order No. 3, re-establishing and expanding the membership and responsibilities of the Governor’s Council on Climate Change, also known as the GC3.
 The GC3 was originally established in 2015 by Governor Dan Malloy.
 In addition to continuing to address mitigation strategies to reduce greenhouse gases, the newly expanded GC3 will also consider adaptation and resilience in the face of climate change impacts.

 The GC3's membership includes 23 members from state agencies, quasi-public agencies, businesses, local governments, and nonprofits, and is tasked with two primary objectives and related tasks:

-Meetings of the GC3 (established in 2019 and 2015), its subcommittee, and working groups continue to be noticed and are open the public.
+Meetings of the GC3, its subcommittees, and working groups continue to be noticed and are open to the public

 Related Reports and Publications